 VMware Workstation 7 adds Win 7 support; other news

-VMware Workstation 7 launched Tuesday with Windows 7 support, enhanced 3-D graphics and a number of other new features
+VMware Workstation 7 launched with Windows 7 support, enhanced 3-D graphics; IBM adds to analytics lineup.

 Enhancements include compatibility with 32-bit and 64-bit Windows 7 PCs, Flip 3D and Aero Peek, which show virtual machine activity, and support for more 3-D applications as host VMs and guests, including Windows Aero, DirectX 9.0c Shader Model 3 and OpenGL 2.1 interfaces in Windows VMs.